 But a quick look around your belongings might reveal some items ripe for repurposing, from hot water bottles to flasks that double up as cold drink retainers.

-Euronews Green deputy editor Maeve bought an ‘aubergine hat’ - a wraparound design with ice packs - to relieve her headaches.
+Last summer, Euronews Green's former deputy editor Maeve bought an ‘aubergine hat’ - a wraparound design with ice packs - to relieve her headaches.
 It’s now kept in the freezer, and the envy of all her housemates.

 4. Start your day earlier

 One of the struggles of heatwave conditions is that - with even more people working remotely than pre-pandemic - it’s hard to keep your energy and motivation levels up at home.

 A way to ease this is starting your day earlier, thereby making the most of the cool hours, and getting an earlier night’s sleep.
 As exercise is key to fending off feeling sluggish, setting aside some active time between 7 and 9am is a great way to rise and shine.